pizurny/ComfyUI-AV-Handles/README.md

 Add and remove stabilization frames with synchronized audio for video diffusion models.

-Video diffusion models (AnimateDiff, etc.) often need a few frames to stabilize before producing quality output.
+Video diffusion models (WAN, etc.) often need a few frames to stabilize before producing quality output.
 This node pack lets you:

 - Add repeated first frames as "handles" before your sequence
 - Sync audio silence to keep A/V perfectly aligned